kittykatattack/hexi/README.md

 Hexi contains a collection of useful modules, and you use any of the properties or methods of these modules in your high-level Hexi code.

-- [Pixi](https://github.com/pixijs/pixi.js/): The fasted 2D WebGL renderer.
+- [Pixi](https://github.com/pixijs/pixi.js/): The world's fastest 2D WebGL and canvas renderer.
 - [Bump](https://github.com/kittykatattack/bump): A complete suite of 2D collision functions for games.
 - [Tink](https://github.com/kittykatattack/tink): Drag-and-drop, buttons, a universal pointer and other helpful interactivity tools.